-A locked cupboard at least 1 and a half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-anda-half metres above the ground is a good place to store medicines.

-Keep Sertraline AN in a cool, dry place where the temperature stays below 30°C.
+Keep Sertraline generichealth in a cool, dry place where the temperature stays below 30 C. Do not store it or any other medicine in the bathroom or near a sink.

-Do not store it or any other medicine in the bathroom or near a sink.
 Do not leave it in the car or on window sills.

-Heat and dampness can destroy some medicines
+Heat and dampness can destroy some medicines.